Approximating Fixpoints of Approximated Functions: Introduction

 There is much less work on how to compute (least) fixpoints for a function which is not known exactly, but can only be obtained by a sequence of subsequently better approximations.
-As we will see, developing such a theory is relatively simple when the functions of interest are contractions (or power contractions) whose (repeated) application decreases the distance of two values by a factor $\gamma<1$, by relying on Banach's fixpoint theorem.
+As we will see, developing such a theory is relatively simple when the functions of interest are contractions (or power contractions) whose (repeated) application decreases the distance of two vectors by a factor $\gamma<1$, by relying on Banach's fixpoint theorem.
 This is, for instance, true for reinforcement learning in the discounted case (cf. the proof of correctness of Q-learning \cite{WD:QL} based on stochastic approximation theory \cite{bt:neuro-dynamic-programming}).
-However, in this paper, we are also and, actually, mostly interested in the non-discounted case where the functions are just non-expansive (the distance of two vectors after function application is bounded by their original distance) and the aim is to determine their least fixpoints.
+However, in this paper, we are also and, actually, mostly interested in the non-discounted case ($\gamma=1$) where the functions are just non-expansive (the distance of two vectors after function application is bounded by their original distance) and the aim is to determine their least fixpoints.
 We remark that working on the non-discounted case is sometimes the only appropriate choice, e.g., when the reward represents the likelihood of eventually satisfying a given property.

-We will, in particular, concentrate on functions that are monotone and non-expansive with respect to the supremum norm.
-Besides policy computation for MDPs, a number of other applications lead to the identification of value vectors which can be characterized as (least) fixpoints of functions of this kind, e.g., computing bisimilarity metrics~\cite{bblm:on-the-fly-exact-journal}, solving (simple) stochastic games~\cite{c:complexity-stochastic-game,kkkw:value-iteration-ssg}, or model-checking quantitative logics on probabilistic systems \cite{hk:quantitative-analysis-mc,ms:lukasiewicz-mu}.
+We will concentrate on functions that are monotone and non-expansive with respect to the supremum norm.
+Besides policy computation for MDPs, a number of other applications consider value vectors which can be characterized as (least) fixpoints of functions of this kind, e.g., computing bisimilarity metrics~\cite{bblm:on-the-fly-exact-journal}, solving (simple) stochastic games~\cite{c:complexity-stochastic-game,kkkw:value-iteration-ssg}, or model-checking quantitative logics on probabilistic systems \cite{hk:quantitative-analysis-mc,ms:lukasiewicz-mu}.
 Other than for contractive functions, there is no guarantee of uniqueness of the fixpoint, making it more difficult to approximate the least fixpoint by methods different from Kleene iteration.
 And, as we will see, also Kleene iteration fails if the function under consideration can be only approximated.

 Hence, the problem statement can be formally expressed as follows: